archiverjs/node-archiver/README.md

 var buffer3 = new Buffer('buff it!');
 archive.append(buffer3, { name: 'file3.txt' });

+// append files from a directory archive.directory('subdir/');

+// append files from a glob pattern archive.glob('subdir/*.txt');

-// finalize the archive (ie we done appending files but streams have to finish yet) archive.finalize();
+// finalize the archive (ie we are done appending files but streams have to finish yet) archive.finalize();
 ```